OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-11.md

 ## Mark 11:31

-They discussed it among themselves and said, “If we say, ‘From heaven,’ he will ask, ‘Then why didn’t you believe him?’
+They conferred among themselves, saying, “If we say, ‘From heaven,’ he will ask, ‘Then why didn’t you believe him?’

 ## Mark 11:32